pacoispaco/regc19/README.md

 An idea for a simple app for people to register Covid-19 symptoms in the absence of proper medical tests

+# Description (English)

+An application where anyone can go in and register:

+ * I have been tested positive (with a test) #days ago and I am still ill.
+ * I have been tested positive (with a test) #days ago but feel weel now since #days.
+ * I am very sure I have Corona.
+I estimate that I have been sick for # days.
+ * I am quite sure I have Corona.
+I estimate that I have been sick for # days.
+ * I have not been sick for # days.
+ * My postal code (postnummer in Sweden).

+Registration is done anonymosuly.
+There is no registration of personal identity information such as mailadress, mobila phone mumber etc. except for the postal code.

+An additional feature is to have a self-assessment test of Covid-19 symptoms.
+The test would consist of 5-15 questions about symptoms and would result in an assessment score of say **90% chance, 60% chance, 30% chance** and **small risk of having Covid-19** assesment.

+This would enable one to get a reasonable estimate of the number of infected and where they are geographically.
+Of course therer would be a lot of noise and risk of faulty assements, but in the absence of proper medical tests, one would get a reasonable estimate of the spread of Covid-19.

+What is needed is:

+ * A frontend app for registration.
+A webbapp is probably better than a mobile app.
+Add a CAPTCHA to restrict scripting/bot attacks.
+ * A backend API where registered data is stored.
+ * A backend API where data can be accessed.
+An open API.
+No registration needed and no API-key.

+Some success factors:

+ * As easy as possible to register data.
+ * Minimize integrity issues.
+ * Engage someone with medicial expertise to assess tha value of this idea and who can assist in developing the self-assesment test.

+Suggested technologies:

+ * Python for Backend.
+ * MongoDB or Redis for persistance.
+ * Vue-js for frontend.
 # Description (Swedish)

 En sajt där vem som helst kan gå in och registrera: